mhmirza/ABTesting/README.md

 # ABTesting

-This portfolio captures the work I completed for a course, Big Data and Large Scale Computing, at Carnegie Mellon University in Fall 2021.
-To view my GitHub repository, please click here.
-The work done here involves hands-on experience with MapReduce and Apache Spark using real-world datasets.
-Each of the assignment below encapsulates a thorough grounding in the technologies and best practices used in Big Data Machine Learning.
+This portfolio captures the work I completed for a course, A/B Testing Design & Implementation, at Carnegie Mellon University in Fall 2021.
+To view my GitHub repository, please click [here](https://github.com/mhmirza/ABTesting).
+The work done here involves fundamentals of randomized control trials (a.k.a.
+A/B tests), namely what they achieve, how to design, implement and analyze their outcomes as well as their shortcomings and work arounds.
+The assignments and project completed below also leverage the tools that can be used to analyze data from observational studies where randomization can not be implemented.

 # What I hope to learn?